 - You will then be prompted to enter your student email address.
 Make sure you choose Microsoft email to input your student email.

 - Accept permissions to access your Microsoft account.
 You may also have to log into your email if you haven't already done so.
 If the email does not work, please contact Support Services.
-To access Read&Write, please go to their website (opens a new window).
+To access Read&Write, please visit Read&Write (opens a new window).

 If you have questions or concerns, please contact TextHelp through one of the following: